Knockhill: History

 The circuit opened in September 1974.
-It was created by joining service roads to a nearby disused mineral railway, closed in 1951, which served Lethans Colliery.
+It was created by joining service roads to a nearby disused mineral railway, closed in 1951, which had served Lethans Colliery.
 The first car race was held on 18 May 1975.

-Between 1974 and 1983 the circuit had several different owners which helped to steadily develop the circuit's facilities and attractions.
+Between 1974 and 1983 the circuit had several owners, who helped to steadily develop the circuit's facilities and attractions.
 Derek Butcher became the owner in 1984 and since then Knockhill has been developed to a point where it is able to host rounds of most of the major British car and motorbike championships.
 The circuit hosted a round of the British Touring Car Championships for twelve years until the deal ended in 2002 with the promoters seeking infrastructure upgrades.
 Knockhill made improvements and the touring car series returned to Knockhill in 2004 with ITV televising the event live.
 The British Formula Three Championship and British GT Championship returned to Knockhill in May 2005.

-In 2008, Knockhill named a corner Leslie's Bend in the honour of race car driver David Leslie shortly after his death in a small jet aircraft-accident at Farnborough.
+In 2008 Knockhill named a corner Leslie's Bend in honour of the racing-car driver David Leslie shortly after his death in a small jet-aircraft accident at Farnborough.

-In 2012, the circuit restarted racing and track days in the anti-clockwise direction.
-It gained a licence for motorbikes and cars to compete in both directions, the first racing circuit to achieve this in the UK in modern times.
+In 2012 the circuit restarted racing and track days in the anti-clockwise direction.
+It gained a licence for motorbikes and cars to compete in both directions, the first racing circuit to achieve that in the UK in modern times.
 As of 2025 the circuit has an FIA grade 3 licence, the only circuit in Scotland issued with a licence by the FIA at this time.

 The circuit

 The circuit has three layouts, the 1.300 mi International layout with 9 corners, the 1.000 mi National layout with 10 corners and the 0.300 mi tri-oval.
-On all layouts the circuit is 10 m wide, and has a total elevation change of 37 m.
+On all layouts the circuit is 10 m wide and has a total elevation change of 37 m.